-4.14 Potential rescaling with the "Scrubber"
+4.13 Potential rescaling with the "Scrubber"

 In Flores and Altman (RNA 2010) we found that kinetic trapping occurs often in computational RNA folding, as it does experimentally.
 To get out of these traps we created the scrubber.
 Potential rescaling refers to cyclically varying forces.
-In MMB, we use a rectangular waveform.
-For a fraction of the time (1 - dutyCycle) all forces (including baseInteraction's, sterics, Amber99 force field, springToGround's, etc.) will be turned off.
+In MMB, we use a For a fraction of the time (1 - dutyCycle) all forces (including rectangular waveform. baseInteraction's, sterics, Amber99 force field, springToGround's, etc.) will be turned off.
 Then for the remainder of the period (dutyCycle) these forces will be turned back on.
 The length of the period is set with the scrubberPeriod parameter (in ps, as always).

-'''

-dutyCycle <"on" fraction>

-scrubberPeriod <potential rescaling period, in ps>
+dutyCycle <"on" fraction> scrubberPeriod <potential rescaling period, in ps>

-'''

 This is used in some of the MMB tutorial examples.
+You may also find the explanation in the tutorial guide more intuitive.

-4.15 addRingClosingBond
+4.14 addRingClosingBond